What are the dates of the Antrim Festival of Trees?

 Do I have to have lights on my tree?

 Not at all.
 There are all sorts of themes for trees that look best in natural light as well as the indirect room lighting used to highlight those.
 Battery operated lights are an option but unless they are the type with a timer we cannot guarantee that they will be lit daily.
-However, we will do our best to have them on for Open House.
+However, we will do our best to have them on for Open House and special events.

 Why can’t I use a real tree?